 People usually have talents of doing certain voices in shows.
 Trey Parker and Matt Stone almost voice all the characters.

 Other than having an amazing storyline, the characters in the show truly remain with you.
 The 4 young men Stan, Kyle, Cartman, and Kenny are a treat to watch.
-Every one of them has something exceptional that separates them from different children around them.
-Stan is a standard child, who some way or another needs to hurl at whatever point he sees somebody he likes.
+Every one of them has something exceptional that separates them from the different children around them.
+Stan is a standard child, who in some way or another needs to hurl at whatever point he sees somebody he likes.

 Kyle is the main Jewish child around, Cartman is by all accounts dismally fat and Kenny is incredibly poor.